ili-ma/ili-ma.github.io/_pages/team.md

 # PhD students
 ## This could be you!
 <img style="float: left; margin-right: 2em;" src="../assets/images/logo.png" width="150"/>
 We are looking for a PhD candidate to join our team!
 The project will be focussed on susceptibility to misinformation and online risk taking in young adults.
-Contact Ili for information.
+The advisor team includes Dr. Neeltje Blankenstein and Dr. Anna van Duijvenvoorde.
+Reach out to Ili for more info.
 <div style="clear: both;"></div>

 ## Selin Topel